mozmeao/platform-docs/docs/index.md

+# Mozmeao Platform Documentation

-# Welcome to the documentation for Bedrock and Springfield
+Welcome to the documentation for Bedrock and Springfield.

 `bedrock` is the project behind [www.mozilla.org](https://www.mozilla.org).

 `springfield` is the sibling project behind [www.firefox.com](https://www.firefox.com).

-Both are web applications based on [Django](http://www.djangoproject.com/), a [Python](https://www.python.org) web application framework.
+Both are web applications based on [Django](http://www.djangoproject.com/), a [Python](https://www.python.org) web application framework and maintained by MozMEAO.

 ## Understanding the Split